Foundation College

 These programmes are open to all international students at SOAS for whom English is not their first language: Foundation Year, Undergraduate, taught Postgraduate, Postgraduate Research, Visiting Research-all except students from IFCELS and Distance Learning.

-The courses run five times a year so if you are not accepted initially you can apply again later (see below for dates).
+The classroom based courses run five times a year so if you are not accepted initially you can apply again later (see below for dates).

 Office hours